 They are then cut into little pillows of soft, silken deliciousness.
-They are often served up like you would pasta, so if you have gnocchi left over, don't be afraid to coat them in alfredo sauce, tomato sauce, or in my crazily popular bacon cream sauce.
+They are often served up like you would pasta, so if you have gnocchi left over, don't be afraid to coat them in alfredo sauce, tomato sauce, or in my crazily popular gnocchi with bacon cream sauce.

 If you're looking for pre-made gnocchi in the grocery store, they can be found in the refrigerated section or dried with other pastas on the dry goods shelves.
 The dried ones need maybe a minute or two more of cooking to soften just a bit more compared to fresh gnocchi.

-- 4 tbsp butter unsalted
+- 4 tablespoon butter

-- 8 boneless, skinless chicken thighs, cooked and shredded
+- 8 boneless skinless chicken thighs, cooked and shredded

 - 1 cup carrots shredded or diced

-- 1/2 cup celery small dice
+- ½ cup celery small dice

-- 1/2 onion small dice
+- ½ medium yellow onion small dice

 - 3 cloves garlic minced

-- 1/4 cup all-purpose flour
+- ¼ cup all-purpose flour

-- 28 oz chicken broth
+- 6 cups chicken broth